Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Example: Speech to Text (ASR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Everything needed to train Convolutional ASR models is included with NeMo.
+NeMo supports multiple Speech Recognition architectures, including Jasper and QuartzNet.
+These models can be trained from scratch on custom datasets or pretrained checkpoints trained on thousands of hour of audio can be restored for immediate use.

+Some typical ASR tasks are included with NeMo:

+- Audio transcription
+- Speech Commands
+- Voice Activity Detection
+- Byte Pair/Word Piece Training

 Configurations are in .yaml files included with NeMo/examples